 Step Two: Complete a state-approved teacher preparation program.

 Step Four: Submit a Arizona teaching credential application.

 Continue below for more information.

 Earn Your Alabama Teaching Credential

 Earning a teaching credential requires the completion of a certain amount of undergraduate coursework, an accredited teacher preparation program, and a battery of standardized tests.
 If you’ve already earned your teaching credential in another state, you may be eligible for an Arizona credential through interstate reciprocity.
-Learn more here about getting your teaching credential at the Arizona Department of Education Educator Certification page.
+Learn more about getting your teaching credential at the Arizona Department of Education Educator Certification page.

 All levels of teaching require 8 semester hours of practicum/student teaching.

 Getting a teaching certificate usually involves the completion of an accredited certification course with both pedagogical theory and classroom practice components.
 These courses can be completed either on-site or online.
 More information about teacher certification, including available certificates and accredited teacher preparation programs in Arizona can be found here.

 Applicants for teacher certification must pass both a test of subject knowledge and a test of professional knowledge.
 This can be accomplished by either taking the the AEPA (Arizona Educator Proficiency Assessment) Exams or the National Evaluation Series (NES®) assessments for Arizona-appropriate to Elementary or Secondary education.